Introduction

 Construction

 - Gasometer: It measures the volume of the gas burning per unit time.
-It is attached with a manometer fitted with a thermometer to record the pressure and temperature of the gas before burning.
+A manometer with a thermometer attaches to it to record the gas pressure and temperature before burning.

 - Pressure Governor: It regulates the supply of a gaseous fuel at constant pressure.